WATER SOLDIER

 No relation to : Gallant Soldier [a plant with similar name]

-The sword-shaped leaves are very brittle and easily snapped in two, which is the main method of reproduction: vegetative reproduction, although sexual reproduction does occur too.
-[In the authors opinion, however, a fleet of narrowboats proceeding down a cut infested with Water Soldier, will, in a season, soon destroy the colony rather than spread it further.
-How many navigable canals are infested with Water Soldier?].
-In the UK, almost all plants are female, although there some hermaphroditic plants in Southern Britain.
-Very few, if any, are male.
+The sword-shaped leaves are very brittle and easily snapped in two, which is the main method of reproduction: vegetative reproduction - although sexual reproduction does occur too.
+[In your authors opinion, however, a fleet of narrowboats proceeding down a cut infested with Water-Soldier, will, in a season, soon destroy the colony rather than spread it further.
+Rhetorical question: How many navigable canals are infested with Water-Soldier?].
+It is dioecious, with male and female flowers on separate plants.
+However, in the UK, almost all plants are female, although there some hermaphroditic plants in Southern Britain.
+Very few, if any, are all male.

 Distribution